-In the event that the Registrar grants an application and it later comes to our attention that a different decision should have been reached (for example, an investigation has concluded with an outcome that might affect your fitness to practise), the Registrar will refer the matter to the GOC's Fitness to Practise team.
-The applicant or registrant will be informed of this in writing.
-For further information on the Fitness to Practise department's procedure, please refer to: http://www.optical.org/en/Investigating_complaints/index.cfm
+In the event that the Registrar grants an application, and it later comes to our attention that a different decision should have been reached, the Registrar will refer the matter to the GOC's Fitness to Practise team.

 When we notify you of the outcome of the Registrar's consideration we may tell you that you do not need to declare the matter to us again.
 We may also advise you on any future steps you need to take in relation to this declaration and your registration.
-If you fail to follow this advice, this may affect your fitness to carry on business in the future.
-If you have declared that you are currently under investigation we will ask you to notify us of the outcome of the investigation as soon as you know it.
+If you fail to follow this advice, this may affect your fitness to practise in the future.

 The decision of the Registrar is made in private and reasons for the decision are not published.
 However, there will be occasions where the consideration of an application by the Registrar becomes public knowledge.
-If this happens the GOC will release information in accordance with our disclosure policy and in compliance with the law in order to maintain public confidence in our regulatory activities.
+If this happens the GOC will release information in accordance with our disclosure policy and in compliance with the law, in order to maintain public confidence in our regulatory activities.